vecno-io/metafab-godot-ui/readme.md

-# Demo UI for Godot Netafab API
+# Demo UI for Godot MetaFab API

-A UI that demonstartes the functionality the MetaFab's API using the related godot addon.
+A UI that demonstartes the functionality the MetaFab API using the related godot addon.

 ## Overview